DevCabin/mia/README.md

 - **Notion API Integration**: Retrieves relevant data from a Notion database to enhance the chatbot's responses.
 - **Web Search**: Performs web searches for queries that require external information.
 - **CORS Handling**: Supports Cross-Origin Resource Sharing (CORS) for the `/chat` endpoint.
+- **UI Chat App**: An Expo-based React Native app for interacting with the chatbot.

 ## Requirements